 But most forecasts by climate scientists actually now insist that carbon removal must be a part of any climate solution to stay within the Paris climate agreement goal of keeping temperature increases at less than 1.5 degrees Celsius above pre-industrial levels.

 “The world needs to do everything to reduce our emissions, with renewable energy at the top of the list,” Lia Flury, business development manager at Climeworks, told Global Citizen.
 “But on top of drastic emissions reduction we need to remove carbon dioxide directly from the air, because otherwise we will not reach the international climate targets.”

 If you eat meat and dairy products, drive a car, heat your home, use electricity, take a flight, buy new clothes, and do any number of other everyday things, then you have a traceable carbon footprint.

-The average American, for example, emits 48 tons of carbon annually — significantly more than the global average.
+The average American, for example, emits 48 tons of CO2 annually — significantly more than the global average.
 If the entire global population emitted similar levels, then the world would blow past the goals set by the Paris climate agreement.

 The best way to reduce your carbon footprint is to take steps to reduce your environmental impact.
 You can fly less, eat less meat, and take public transportation, for example.

-But efforts to offset carbon emissions are becoming increasingly popular in the corporate world and are often shorthand for “sustainability.”
+But efforts to offset CO2 emissions are becoming increasingly popular in the corporate world and are often shorthand for “sustainability.”
 These words can often be found in corporate press releases, sustainability newsletters, and Instagram posts.